lisp-docs/lisp-docs-web-projects/utils/README.md

 `ReferenceAid` will provide a tooltip or reference if available for the string provided as a `child`.

 `<DefinitionTooltips>` and `<ReferenceLink>` are also available in case only the tooltip or link is wanted respectively.

+## Dependencies

+This depends on `react-router-dom@5.3.0`.
+This old version is because that is the version that [docusaurus.io](https://docusaurus.io) uses.